jonkahana/CLIPPR/README.md

 ### Downloading the Datasets

-You need to download the datasets first. download each to a separate directory under the same father directory.
+You need to download the datasets first.
+Download each to a separate directory under the same father directory.

 **NOTE:** Please update the `DATA_PATH` parameter in `dataset.py` and `scripts/prepare_stanford_cars.py` to the father directory of the dataset.